BIM October 09, 2025

 3. Establishment of rules.
 This is where the clash detection rules are defined based on industry standards, project specifications, and other elements that might potentially affect the results of the clash detection process.

 7. Documentation and implementation of clash-resolving solutions.
 Once the proper clash-resolving methods have been established, they are performed on the existing BIM model.
-Documenting how each clash is resolved can potentially improve the timeframe for the resolution of similar clashes in the future.
+Documenting how each clash is resolved would potentially improve the timeframe for the resolution of similar clashes in the future.

 While that is the end of a single clash detection process, some specialists include ongoing, regular repetitions of the clash detection mechanism as another step in this sequence.
 Clash detection should be performed on a regular basis to ensure the consistency and completeness of the project, but we are not including this step as part of our guide.